Plesiosaur: Recent discoveries

 In 2005, the remains of three plesiosaurs (Dolichorhynchops herschelensis) discovered in the 1990s near Herschel, Saskatchewan were found to be a new species, by Dr. Tamaki Sato, a Japanese vertebrate paleontologist.

 In 2006, a combined team of American and Argentinian investigators (the latter from the Argentinian Antarctic Institute and the La Plata Museum) found the skeleton of a juvenile plesiosaur measuring 1.5 m in length on Vega Island in Antarctica.
 The fossil is currently on display at the geological museum of South Dakota School of Mines and Technology.

 In 2008, fossil remains of an undescribed plesiosaur that was named Predator X, now known as Pliosaurus funkei, were unearthed in Svalbard.
 It had a length of 12 m, and its bite force of 149 kN is one of the most powerful known.

 In December 2017, a large skeleton of a plesiosaur was found on the continent of Antarctica, the oldest creature on the continent, and the first of its species from Antarctica.

-Not only has the number of field discoveries increased, but also, since the 1950s, plesiosaurs have been the subject of more extensive theoretical work.
-The methodology of cladistics has, for the first time, allowed the exact calculation of their evolutionary relationships.
-Several hypotheses have been published about the way they hunted and swam, incorporating general modern insights about biomechanics and ecology.
-The many recent discoveries have tested these hypotheses and given rise to new ones.